paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 There are two versions of zzh:

   - **zzh** (CC2652R) Revision A is released and a batch of boards have been produced.
-See below for puchasing details.
+See below for purchasing details.
   - **zzh-p** is the experimental version with CC2652P (built-in PA).
 Shares most of the same design with zzh except for the RF parts and will fit in a slightly larger case.
 It is a work in progress, sign up to the [Electrolama mailing list](https://mailchi.mp/1746be86dd81/electrolama) to be notified of project updates and when kits/assembled units go on sale.
 A sneak peek:

 ![zzh-p preview](/_assets/zzh-p-preview.png)